robert-hh/Micropython-Editor/README.md

 **2.61** Further straighten mouse support.
 Double Click is click at the cursor position, and the mark can be extended to both sides with the mouse without affecting what was already marked.

-**2.62** Ask for conirmation before overwriting an existing file other than the one initially opened.
+**2.62** Ask for confirmation before overwriting an existing file other than the one initially opened.

-**2.63** Change mouse behaviour again.
+**2.63** Change mouse behavior again.
 Right click opens the "find" dialogue in a text window or "open file" dialogue in a directory listing.

 **2.64** Enable additional file name chars in the file save dialogue (was omitted)